-Currently, I am a PhD student at Concordia University in the Individualized Program in Fine Arts where my research looks at the healing and liberatory properties of neo-burlesque for queer and racialized communities in Canada.
+I am a queer, first-generation immigrant born in the Philippines, raised in Alberta, and now based in Montreal.
+I am a PhD student at Concordia University in the Individualized Program in Fine Arts where my research looks at the healing and liberatory properties of neo-burlesque for queer and racialized communities in Canada and I use an interdisciplinary approach that merges creative arts therapies, performance, and social justice.

 As an artist, I perform as my neo-burlesque alter ego, Joy Rider, using performance to challenge stereotypes, reclaim sensuality, and explore cultural identity.
 My work has been supported by the Canada Council for the Arts, LA SERRE Arts vivants, the Burlesque Hall of Fame, MAI – Montréal Arts Interculturels, Tangente, CanAsian Dance, and Festival AccesAsie.

-Doctor of Philosophy, Individualized Program in Fine Arts, Concordia University
+Doctor of Philosophy, Individualized Program in Fine Arts, Concordia University (In Progress)

 Master of Arts, Creative Arts Therapies (Art Therapy), Concordia University